bagistoplus/visual/docs/building-theme/best-practices/styling.md

 | `info`           | Informational messages                    | Tooltips, banners, guidance          |
 | `on-info`        | Foreground on `info`                      | Text/icons on info sections          |

-Each of these background roles has a corresponding `on-*` foreground token for text and icon contrast.
+Each background is paired with a `on-*` foreground token for text and icon contrast.

 ## 2. Color Schemes